scikit-hep/pyhf/docs/likelihood.rst

 array of floats, which provide the observed rates in each bin of the channel.
 The auxiliary data is not included as it is an input to the likelihood that does not need to be archived and can be determined automatically from the specification.
-An example is shown below:
+An example of channel data is shown below:

 .. _lst:example:data:

 .. code:: json

    { "chan_name_one": [10, 20], "chan_name_two": [4, 0]}

-An example of channel data.

 .. _ssec:measurements: